Knoph1/ALX_Simple_Quiz/README.md

+# ALX_SIMPLE_QUIZ

+---

+---

-# Advanced HTML Registration Form
+# TASK 1: Advanced HTML Registration Form

 This project is a responsive, styled **User Registration Form** built with advanced HTML, CSS and JavaScript.
 It features client-side validation, visual feedback for users, and DOM manipulation to ensure interactive and dynamic form behavior.